grayherm/handbook/docs/0-fundamentals/0-using-this-handbook.md

 > **NOTE:** _More complex roles, such as leaders, pilots, or artillerymen may be requested to read through further chapters._

 Now, let's get you started on finishing this chapter!
-Just navigate to the next chapter by using the link on the very bottom-right of the page.
+Navigate to the bottom-right of the page and click the link to go to the next chapter.